SiberiaField/parallelism_NSU/lab_1/README.md

 ```
 cmake --build build
 ```
-3. Use `./build/main` to launch the prog
+3. Use `./build/main` to launch the program

 After the program is completed you should get a similiar results